Updated Sept 2018

 3. Tusker House in The Animal Kingdom

 Why adults love it: The food at Tusker House is wonderful.
 It is flavourful.
 It is unique.
 The African inspiration is what makes this restaurant amazing for adults with a more adventurist palate.
 This is one of the best dining experiences at Disney World and a perfect place to go after riding Flights of Passage in the morning.
 Breakfast, lunch and dinner all serve dishes originating on the African continent…surprisingly highlighting the occasional curry plate.
 If you are looking for something a little bit different, then Tusker House is a great choice with or without characters.
 The food alone is outstanding.
-Tusker house is also a great way to get your picture taken with some of the most iconic characters.
+Tusker house is also a great way to get your picture taken with some of the most iconic characters so you don’t have to waste a fastpass on the Character Outpost.
+A meal here will allow you to use my Animal kingdom fastpass strategies to get more out of your day!
 The Fab 4 are dressed in their safari outfits and visit you at your table.

 What adults did not love: If you are a picky eater then maybe this is not for you.
 The restaurant itself tends to be a bit on the noisy side.
 While the food area is big and open, the dining area feels a little cramped and with the noise, a little chaotic.
 This character experience is for the Disney foodie who wants to meet with the fab 4.

 Characters: Goofy, Mickey Mouse, Minnie Mouse, Donald Duck

 4. Cinderella’s Royal Table at the Magic Kingdom